mkaya42/TheJavaCompleteReference_11th/README.md

-This repository contains solutions of examples and the exercises from the book described below.
+This repository contains solutions of examples and exercises from the book The Java Complete Reference by Herbert Schildt.

 ## The Java Complete Reference
 #### Eleventh Edition